nedkamburov/github-issues-react/README.md

 # Access issues from a GitHub Repository — React App
 The application accesses the GitHub API, retrieves the last issues from a repository and it displays them.
-Additionally, the comments to each issues could be viewed.
+Additionally, the comments to each issue could be viewed.

 ### Quick Start
 ##### `npm install`